 The <DiscoveryGroupID> element is of type "hexBinary" and is used as the Discovery Group ID in the ProSe discovery procedures as specified in 3GPP TS 23.303 [18] and 3GPP TS 24.334 [19].
 When it appears within:

 - the <ProSeUserID-entry> element of the <One-To-One-CommunicationListEntry> element of the <One-To-One-Communication> element of the <OffNetwork> element, it identifies the Discovery Group ID that the MCData UE uses to initiate a one-to-one communication during off-network operation and corresponds to the "DiscoveryGroupID" element of clause 10.2.16F in 3GPP TS 24.483 [4].

+The <ApplicationLayerGroupID> element is of type "hexBinary" and is used as the Application Layer Group ID in the ProSe discovery procedures as specified in 3GPP TS 23.304 [36] and 3GPP TS 24.554 [35].
+When it appears within:

+- the <ProSeUserID-entry> element of the <One-To-One-CommunicationListEntry> element of the <One-To-One-Communication> element of the <OffNetwork> element, it identifies the Application Layer Group ID that the MCData UE uses to initiate a one-to-one communication during off-network operation and corresponds to the "ApplicationLayerGroupID" element of clause 10.2.16F1 in 3GPP TS 24.483 [4].

 The <display-name> element is of type "string", contains a human readable name and when it appears within: